AndyM48/storecards/README.md

 The only dependencies are tcl, tk and zint.

 ## Optional Dependencies
-Sane to allow scanning of Store Cards
+Sane and Imagemagick to allow scanning of Store Cards

 Imagemagick to read and convert different image types.